zachflower/KoolKubernetes/cicd/gitops-stack/README.md

 **Platform9 Managed Kubernetes Freedom** provides to you pure-play open source Kubernetes that is delivered as a SaaS managed service.
 The Freedom plan is a zero-cost plan that offers a capacity of up to 3 clusters and 20 nodes (or 800 vCPUs), community Slack support, and built-in critical alerting.
 You can sign up here: https://platform9.com/signup/

-When you follow these instruction you will get something like the below flow:
+When you follow these instructions you will get something like the below flow:
 ![stack-overview](images/stack-overview.jpg)